Would you know if you struggle with stress or burn-out?

 - Connect with your team (including having fun together).

-- If you are in a leadership role lead by example showing good self-care, and attend to tasks and the well-being of staff.
-Highest levels of burnout are when your immediate supervisor is more focused on tasks and not mindful of the employee’s needs.
-(Health and Safety Executive research).
+- If you are in a leadership role, lead by example showing good self-care, and attend to tasks and the well-being of staff.
+Highest levels of burn-out are when your immediate supervisor is more focused on tasks and not mindful of the employee’s needs.

 - Give staff some control and autonomy over their work as much as this is practical.
 It improves morale enormously.
 Health and Safety Executive research on stress shows that a heavy workload does not cause stress to the same degree if there is good support from team leaders, and some control/autonomy.